RetronEletron/EmergeLibrary/README.md

 UUID=<uuid of root>    /    <root partition type>    noatime    0 1
 ```

-To edit fstab simple do nano /etc/fstab or edit /etc/fstab using your faviourite text editor.
+To edit fstab simply do nano /etc/fstab or edit /etc/fstab using your favourite text editor.

 ## Installing and configuring grub
 ```